 Premiere Pro provides any number of video and audio tracks, limited only by your computer’s CPU and GPU.
 Nearly every parameter is adjustable, including the clip’s length, speed, scale, position, rotation, and transparency levels.
 Want to add text?
-It’s easy with an included text editor that includes design and layout tools.
+It’s easy with a text editor that includes design and layout tools.

 The software includes dozens of effects and transitions, from the simple to the outrageous, with powerful image stabilization and advanced color correction.
 It runs most third-party plug-ins, too.
 Effects can be added to individual clips or adjustment layers that transform entire sequences.

-Premiere Pro imports and plays nearly any type of video file, and provides comprehensive media management tools to help keep track of everything.
+Premiere Pro imports and plays nearly any type of video file and provides comprehensive media management tools to help keep track of everything.
 It exports videos in any format, resolution, size, or bitrate, making it easy to optimize your content for playback via YouTube, social media, streaming services, BluRay, or your local multiplex.

 Premiere Pro has a steep learning curve, especially for brand-new editors.
 But experienced YouTubers and filmmakers will grasp the basics thanks to the program’s standard layout.
 Adobe’s website helpfully provides extensive tutorials, and the filmmaking community has swamped YouTube with how-to videos.

-Why it made the cut: Professional features, industry-standard color grading tools, and a price tag of zero dollars make DaVinci Resolve a powerful choice for YouTubers and our choice for the best Youtube video editor for a PC.
+Why it made the cut: Professional features, industry-standard color grading tools, and a starting price tag of zero dollars make DaVinci Resolve a powerful choice for YouTubers and our choice for the best Youtube video editor for a PC.